ScriptFUSION/Mapper/README.md

 In this example we declare a mapping, `FooToBarMapping`, and pass it to the `Mapper::map` method to transform `$fooData` into `$barData`.

 This mapping introduces the `Copy` strategy that copies a value from the input data to the output.
-Strategies are just one type of *expression* we can specify in a mapping.
+Strategies are just one type of *expression* we can specify as mapping values.

 ### Expressions